ahmedsadman/covid19-bd/README.md

 ### Caching

 Developers should cache the last successful response.
 Because the server will be occassionally disabled to save minutes of free-tier Heroku dyno.
+If I get enough support, I will be able to migrate to a premium server and thus eliminate this issue.

 ### Stats